le-dawg/msc_thesis_markdown/README.md

-# UNSW CCRC Markdown Thesis
+# TUHH Markdown Thesis
-This work is based on [Tom Pollard's](https://github.com/tompollard), updated to conform with UNSW requirements.
+This work is based on [Mat Lipson's](https://github.com/matlipson/phd_thesis_markdown) which in turn bases on [Tom Pollard's](https://github.com/tompollard).
+This version is updated to conform with TUHH DYN requirements and is a **work in progress**.

+### If you want to use this with Sublime Text 3 on Windows 10+, only minimal adjustments to paths should be necessary.
+Be advised that you will need bash on windows (via git-bash or the WIndows 10 Creator update) to run this successfully.

+## Use case

 Write in simple text like this:

 ![markdown example](https://github.com/ArdenB/CCRCexamples/raw/master/markdown_thesis/source/figures/markdown.png)